Partners in African Cleft Training (PACT)

 Partners in African Cleft Training (PACT) is an international cleft lip and palate training program to improve and expand access to cleft lip and palate care in sub-Saharan Africa.

-This unique initiative trains health professionals in Ghana, Ethiopia and Nigeria to treat cleft lip and palate and to develop local education programs.
+This unique initiative trains health professionals in Ghana, Ethiopia, Nigeria, Liberia, and Kenya to treat cleft lip and palate and to develop local education programs.
 Participants care for children in their own clinics and train fellow providers in their countries and in other African nations.

 The program began as a collaboration between Seattle Children’s Hospital and Komfo Anokye Teaching Hospital (KATH) in Kumasi, Ghana.

-Dr. Michael Cunningham, medical director of Seattle Children’s Craniofacial Center, and Dr. Richard Hopper, the center’s surgical director, partnered with Dr. Peter Donkor of KATH to promote team-based care for children with cleft and craniofacial disorders through shared educational and clinical activities.
+Dr. Michael Cunningham, medical director of Seattle Children’s Craniofacial Center, and Dr. Richard Hopper, former center surgical director, partnered with Dr. Peter Donkor of KATH to promote team-based care for children with cleft and craniofacial disorders through shared educational and clinical activities.
 From 2007 to 2011, the program was known as Seattle–Kumasi Advocates for Team Care in Africa (SKATCA).
-Hospitals in Nigeria and Ethiopia hosted trainings, and the program was renamed Partners in African Cleft Training (PACT).

 Seattle Children’s Takes Cleft Training to Africa